sachasayan/minstrel/mock-projects/Western 3.md

 The Stranger placed another coin in the boy's hand.
 "Thank you."

 The boy scurried away, disappearing down a narrow alleyway.
 The Stranger watched him go, then turned and walked towards the sheriff's office, a grim determination in his eyes.
-He had a sheriff to meet.,
+He had a sheriff to meet.
-----Chapter-3.md
+----Chapter-3
 # Chapter 3: Ambush at the Creek

 The sun beat down on The Stranger as he rode towards the hills, following rumors of Coyote Jack's hideout.
 The air was dry, the landscape unforgiving.
 He knew this wouldn't be easy.